Bayside (band): Other projects

-Anthony Raneri solo project
+Anthony Raneri's solo project

-Frontman Anthony Raneri, through his personal blog, Twitter account and various interviews, hinted to a solo release.
+Frontman Anthony Raneri, through his personal blog, Twitter account and various interviews, hinted at a solo release.
 At midnight on December 4, 2009, Raneri released a demo version of the solo song "The Ballad of Bill the Saint" on his personal Myspace page, the first recorded song from a reported upcoming solo album.
 The song was recorded in one night at Chris Kirkpatrick's studio in his own home, after the two met at one of Raneri's solo shows in Orlando, Florida.
 On January 22, 2011, in an interview with Alternative Press, Raneri stated that he has no plans to release a solo album any time soon.
 However, as recently as August 20, 2011, Raneri stated at a solo show he was playing in Rhode Island, "I was thinking about maybe putting out a solo record next year," and also mentioned that he had not revealed to his record label of his intentions about putting out a solo album yet, but joked that they would know of his intentions after he would post a video of the show on the internet.
 Raneri began recording his solo EP on December 13 in Los Angeles.
 Steve Choi from Rx Bandits, Davey Warsop from Beat Union, and Jarrod Alexander of My Chemical Romance were announced as his backing band and collaborators on the recording.
 On December 20, 2011, it was announced via Facebook that the solo EP was named New Cathedrals and was scheduled for an early 2012 release.
 On December 31, Raneri posted to his Facebook page that the EP would be released before the start of the "Where's the Band?
 Tour" in January.

 On January 10, 2012, the first song from the EP, "Sandra Partial", was released for free streaming on Alternative Press.
 Also, via his Facebook page, Raneri released the artwork and track list of the EP.
 On January 16, another song from the EP, entitled "Please Don't Leave", was released on AbsolutePunk.
 That same day the full EP was released on iTunes, and within hours made it to number seven on the iTunes Store Top 10 Alternative Albums chart.
 On June 30, 2015, Raneri's second EP was released on Hopeless Records.
 The title of the EP is "Sorry State of Mind" and its first single is titled "Gone".
-The EP was recorded at his longtime friend Steve Soboslai's, guitarist from the band Punchline, studio on Nashville's Music Row.
+The EP was recorded at his longtime friend Steve Soboslai's, the guitarist from the band Punchline, studio on Nashville's Music Row.

-Gumshoe Radio

-On November 14, 2011, Gumshoe Radio, a weekly radio show hosted by band members Anthony Raneri and Nick Ghanbarian, was announced.
-The show is set to air every Friday from 7pm-9pm ET on their site www.GumshoeRadio.com.